General

 Ivan Mestrovic; sculptor and patriot.
 Laurence Schmeckebier.

-Jacques Lipschitz and Philadelphia.
+Jacques Lipchitz and Philadelphia.
 Michael R. Taylor.

 Jean-Antoine Houdon; sculptor of the Enlightenment.
 Anne L. Poulet.